Table of Contents

 Giemsa stain procedure for thin smear (Blood)

-- Now Rinse the stained slides by quickly lowering, once or twice, the slide in and out of a Coplin jar containing buffered water or Distilled water.
-(Excessive washing with buffer solution may results in decolorization of smear)
+- Now wash the stained slides by rapidly dunking them in and out of a Coplin jar containing buffered water or distilled water once or twice.

 Giemsa stain procedure for thick smear (Blood)